The Third Capacity: Relational Presence

 You need him to engage so you feel less alone.

 You're relating to the version of him you need, not the version that exists.
+And he knows it.
+He can feel that you're not with him.
+He withdraws from you because being with someone who can't see you is lonely.

 What Happens When You Develop Relational Presence